-- 1.1 This document describes the specific requirements to be complied by laboratories performing testing of health-related properties of foods before they can be accredited. - 1.2 This document shall be used in conjunction with the Document, ISO/IEC 17025-General Requirements for the Competence of Testing and Calibration Laboratories, SAC-SINGLAS 002 Requirements for the Application of ISO/IEC 17025, Proficiency Testing Technical Notes PROF 001.
+- 1.1 This document describes the specific requirements to be complied by facilities performing testing of health-related properties of foods before they can be accredited. - 1.2 This document shall be used in conjunction with the standard, ISO/IEC 17025-General Requirements for the Competence of Testing and Calibration Laboratories and other documents such as, SAC 01 Terms and Conditions for Accreditation, SAC 02 Rules for Use of SAC Accreditation Marks and Mutual Recognition Arrangement (MRA) Marks, SAC-SINGLAS 001 Accreditation Process, SAC-SINGLAS 006 Traceability of Measurements, and PROF 001 Proficiency Testing Technical Notes.